dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/UDX/UDTF.md

 ## Publish and use a UDTF

-For more information about how to publish and use a UDAF, see [Publish a job](/intl.en-US/Exclusive Mode/Flink SQL Development Guide/Data development/Publish a job.md) and [Start a job](/intl.en-US/Exclusive Mode/Flink SQL Development Guide/Data development/Start a job.md).
+For more information about how to publish and use a UDTF, see [Publish a job](/intl.en-US/Exclusive Mode/Flink SQL Development Guide/Data development/Publish a job.md) and [Start a job](/intl.en-US/Exclusive Mode/Flink SQL Development Guide/Data development/Start a job.md).

 ## Example